Coming Soon!

 President Donald Trump directed the Department of Homeland Security to halt TPS for more than 350,000 Haitian migrants last year, but a federal judge in February blocked the order from taking effect.

 The Trump administration appealed to the Supreme Court earlier this month, arguing the conditions on the island no longer constitute the need for protected status.
-The State Department currently designates the country a “Level 4 - Do Not Travel” risk “due to kidnapping, crime, terrorist activity, civil unrest, and limited health care.”
+The State Department currently designates the country a “Level 4: Do not travel” risk “due to kidnapping, crime, terrorist activity, civil unrest, and limited health care.”

 Since the 2010 earthquake that decimated the small island nation, the United States has offered TPS to the more than 1.6 million people who were displaced by the natural disaster.
 The island has struggled to recover and more than a decade later struggles with the highest rates of acute food insecurity in the world.